gjoncas/gjoncas.github.io/posts/2020-12-26-algebraic-semiotics.markdown

 As far as I can tell, A=4 and P=3, giving 48 possible blendoids.

 To narrow these down, they looked for optimality principles.
-The main challenge is that to automate these, they need to be fully formal, based on structure ather than meaning.
+The main challenge is that to automate these, they need to be fully formal, based on structure rather than meaning.
 Goguen & Harrell (2004: 52-3) ultimately arrived at degrees of commutativity (i.e\. how much the arrows are ‘equal’), degree of axiom preservation (i.e\. how well blends follow the rules), and amount of type casting for constants (i.e\. whether a blendoid has an unnatural type).